 Legacy values are the product of wider economic forces, namely house prices and investment valuations.
 This is because of the way in which legacies are made in Wills, as they can be either pecuniary, a set figure, or residuary, whereby a percentage of the residual estate is bequeathed.
 Usually when we die our greatest asset is our home, hence the importance of house prices.
-It is these residuary legacies which greatly affect total legacy income and is why the sector witnessed little or no growth in legacy income between 2007 and 2011, during the recent economic recession when the housing market plummeted.
-This is reflected in Figure 1, which shows legacy income witnessed slow growth and the average value of legacy income decreased over the period.
+It is these residuary legacies which greatly affect total legacy income and is why the sector witnessed little or no growth in legacy income between 2007 and 2011, during the economic recession when the housing market plummeted.
+This had a negative effect on legacy income and is reflected in Figure 1.
+This shows that legacy income witnessed slow growth and the average value of legacy income decreased over the period.

-Pecuniary bequests accounted for around 10% of total legacy income in 2017 and 90% came from residuals, which emphasises the importance of these types of bequests.
+Pecuniary bequests accounted for around 10% of total legacy income in 2018 and 90% came from residuals, which emphasises the importance of these types of bequests.
 It also means that legacy income is susceptible to wider economic or political forces which could be affected by either the housing or investment markets - see Figure 2 for correlation between the average charitable estates and average house price.
+Note that for the first time in recent years the average estate value for charitable estates has decreased which can be explained by the drop in house prices during 2018.
+Although the number of charitable estates increased in 2018 the total value of charitable estates fell from £18.4 billion to £17.9 billion.
+This has had a negative impact on legacy values.
+Cancer Research UK is generally a good barometer on the legacy market but in 2018 saw legacy income reduce for the first time in several years.